yfyangseu/yfyangseu.github.io/_pages/about.md

   - /about.html
 ---

 I'm a final-year Ph.D. candidate in Computer Science and Engineering at The Ohio State University, where I'm fortunately advised by Prof. [DeLiang Wang](https://pnlwang.github.io/).
 I have 5+ years of research experience in robust automatic speech recognition (ASR), source separation, and self-supervised learning.
-I'm a former Research Scientist Intern at Meta, MERL, and MSR Asia, with a focus on multi-channel speech foundation model and ASR.
+I'm a former Research Scientist Intern at Meta, MERL, and Microsoft, with a focus on multi-channel speech foundation model and ASR.

 I'm looking for full-time research-oriented industry positions (Research Scientist / Research Engineer / Machine Learning Engineer) starting Summer 2026, with a preference for the Bay Area roles.
 Here is my [CV](https://drive.google.com/file/d/1i8gfEdywo-zE7iEZgqwhEvywzZ6SXTev/view?usp=sharing).